Bed Bugs: The Strange Bedfellows

 While some people would simply brush of bed bug bites as it heals on its own, some people exhibit allergic reactions which can be severe.
 In rare cases, people have anaphylaxis.

-These bites can also lead to secondary infection on the skin, like impetigo, ecthyma, and lymphangitis.
+These bites can also lead to secondary infections on the skin, like impetigo, ecthyma, and lymphangitis.

 Bed bugs also impact people mentally.
 There are reported cases of insomnia, stress, social isolation, and even depression.